BenWilson-Mozilla/www.ccadb.org/policy.md

 Beyond policy disclosures, CCADB also enables associating statements of attestation of CA Owner conformance to various requirements and other operational criteria ("audits").

-The URLs to such audit statements and any metadata about them such as the name of the auditor or the date of the audit, MUST be updated as new information becomes available.
+The URLs to such audit statements and any metadata about them such as the name of the auditor or the date of the audit MUST be updated as new information becomes available.
 For technical reasons, URLs to audit statements MUST point to a PDF file that conforms to Audit Letter Validation (ALV) and either WebTrust or Accredited Conformity Assessment Bodies’ Council (ACAB'c) formatting standards.

 The entry for each subordinate CA certificate has checkboxes to indicate "Audits Same as Parent".
 When the checkbox is checked, the details do not need to be duplicated from the parent certificate.
 However, the subordinate CA certificate MUST be specifically listed in the audit statements of the parent certificate.